quay/clair/Documentation/api_v1.md

 #### Description

 The GET route for the Notifications resource displays a notification that a Vulnerability has been updated.
-This route supports simultaneous pagination for both the `Old` and `New` Vulnerabilities' `LayersIntroducingVulnerability` property which can be extremely long.
+This route supports simultaneous pagination for both the `Old` and `New` Vulnerabilities' `OrderedLayersIntroducingVulnerability` which can be extremely long.
+The `LayersIntroducingVulnerability` property is deprecated and will eventually be removed from the API.

 #### Query Parameters